AdobeDocs/analytics.en/help/components/dimensions/sm-quality.md

 ---
 title: Streaming Media quality dimensions
-description: Available dimensions when you enable [!UICONTROL Quality] for a report suite.
+description: Available dimensions when you enable [!UICONTROL Media Quality] for a report suite.
 feature: Dimensions
 ---
 # Streaming Media quality dimensions

+*This page describes available dimensions when you enable [!UICONTROL Media Quality] for a report suite.
+See [Streaming Media quality metrics](../metrics/sm-quality.md) for available metrics.*

 Streaming Media quality dimensions provide reporting related to the quality of the content the visitor consumes.
 Use of these dimensions require the [!UICONTROL Adobe Streaming Media Collection add-on].
 Contact your Adobe Account Team for details.

-Many quality dimensions also have metric counterparts.
-See [Streaming Media quality metrics](../metrics/sm-quality.md) for more information.
+When you enable **[!UICONTROL Media Quality]** under [Media reporting](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/media-management.md), the following dimensions are available:

 | Dimensions name | Description | Sent with | Context data variable |
 | --- | --- | --- | --- |